-Previous research of mine has explored ethical, philosophical, and socio-cultural issues related to genetic testing, intersexuality, organ donation, egg donation, surrogate motherhood, aging/dementia, and different cultural and religious conceptions of death.
-In previous research, I have also examined the role of the patient and close others (relatives or friends) in healthcare, and conditions for global bioethics.
-To give some examples, I have been the PI of projects that have examined enacted norms about parenthood in medicine, parents’ experiences of donating a kidney to their child, and how norms about sexed embodiment can be expressed and enacted within specific medical practices.
-I looked at how these can help to shape decisions about genital surgery when a child is born with intersex anatomy.
-My research has also examined how experiences of pain and suffering can inform and form our ways of engaging with others and the world and our self-understanding.
-Further, I have worked with conceptions of disease and with the role of embodiment in relational autonomy conceptions.
-The research projects have been funded by the Swedish Research Council (VR), Riksbankens Jubileumsfond (RJ Pro Futura), the Swedish Research Council for Health, Working Life and Welfare (FORTE), the Dutch Research Council (NWO), and the Swedish Foundation for Internationalisation Collaboration in Research and Higher Education (STINT).
+Previous research of mine has explored ethical, philosophical, and socio-cultural issues related to reproductive technologies (such as pre-implantation genetic testing, egg donation, surrogate motherhood), organ donation, dementia, and different cultural and religious conceptions of death.
+My past work has examined conditions for global bioethics, and offered phenomenological investigations of parents’ experiences of donating a kidney to their child, and how norms about sexed embodiment can be expressed and enacted within specific medical practices and help to shape decisions about genital surgery when a child is born with intersex anatomy.
+It has examined the role of embodiment, pain and suffering for subjectivity and for our ways of perceiving and engaging with others and the world.
+I have also worked with conceptions of disease and with the role of embodiment in relational autonomy conceptions.
+These past research projects have been funded by the Swedish Research Council (VR), Riksbankens Jubileumsfond (RJ Pro Futura), the Swedish Research Council for Health, Working Life and Welfare (FORTE), and the Swedish Foundation for Internationalisation Collaboration in Research and Higher Education (STINT).

 Teaching and Supervision